What to expect at a lesson

 Importance of Listening

 Listening to music is extemely important.
 Learning music without listening is like learning a language from a book.
 It won’t sound right unless you know what it’s supposed to sound like.
 We can learn a lot by listening to the great cellists of the past and present.
-They put in many hours perfecting the pieces they play, why not take advantage of that and learn what we can from that.
+They put in many hours perfecting the pieces they play, why not take advantage of that and learn what we can from them.

 Since it’s so important to know what the music is supposed to sound like before you try to play it, every lesson is video recorded.
 The lesson can be relived throughout the week so important details aren’t forgotten.
 The learning process is sped up exponentially by watching and listening.